Antoniojacinthe/Headshot-Config/README.md

 # How to Use Headshot Config File

-To use a headshot config file in Free Fire you will need to download the file.
+To use a headshot config file in headshot you will need to download the file.
 After Download import it into the game.
 You can download headshot config files from here :

 ✅ ✅ ✅   ***Auto Headshot Zip File - [Download](https://dlgram.com/WDJKO)***